Stoops-ML/aerofoils/log_notes.md

 channels in convolutional layers improves loss slightly (but really not much).
 Using few sample in batch to generalise better - it's not very computationally expensive.

+I've split up the outputs from the forward method, now neural network works a lot better: improvement of 400%.
+This explaines why the LR finder was so bad.
+However, now the forward method outputs a tuple and not a tensor the LR finder does not work.
+I've spoken to the developers and they're looking into allowing it to work with a tuple.